hexlet-codebattle/codebattle/TOURNAMENTS_EN.md

 - **How we supplement participants**: If there aren’t enough participants to ensure fair play, we add bots to maintain balance.
 - **Who it's for**: For those who love dynamic competitions with the opportunity to test their skills at different levels.

-### Show

-- **Description**: A tournament where each player competes alone, solving tasks in front of an audience.
-- **How it works**: Players solve tasks, competing for the best time and the most correct solutions.
-Each participant fights for themselves, and at the end of the tournament, the best player is determined.
-- **How we supplement participants**: To maintain competition, we can add bots that will act as opponents.
-- **Who it's for**: For those who like to showcase their skills and aim to be the best in individual scoring.

 ### Swiss

 - **Description**: A Swiss-system tournament where participants play several rounds, meeting opponents with similar levels of success in each round.